open-component-model/ocm-spec/doc/scenarios/getting-started/best-practices.md

 The input type `dockermulti` adds a multi-arch image composed by the given dedicated images from the local docker image store as local artifact to the component archive.

-Add the described rsources to your component archive:
+Add the described resources to your component archive:

 ```shell
 $ ocm add resources ./gen/ca resources.yaml